tue-alga/cartocrow/src/geoviz/necklace_map/NecklaceMap_dev_hints.md

 * Assumption: each interval < PI.
 * Fixed order output (O(n*log(n))), versus arbitrary order output exact (O(n*log(n) + n^2*K*4^K)), versus arbitrary order output heuristic (O(n*log(n) + n*K*2^K)).

-Output: positions of necklace glyph centers (assuming circular glyphs) and global scale factor.
-The scale factor times the squared root of each value gives the glyph radius.
+Output: positions of necklace bead centers (assuming circular beads) and global scale factor.
+The scale factor times the squared root of each value gives the bead radius.
-* No glyph can cover necklace 'center'.
+* No bead can cover necklace 'center'.

 Multiple necklaces: compute per necklace.
-However, the algorithms do not check whether the glyphs of one necklace overlap the glyphs of another.
+However, the algorithms do not check whether the beads of one necklace overlap the beads of another.
 Perhaps this can be addressed by indicating disallowed regions on a necklace?
 Or at least by checking whether the necklaces overlap or are close to eachother?